makersacademy/rps-challenge/README.md

 - Didn't implement the additional game rules because I couldn't find an image of a lizard in an acceptably matching art style!
 - Didn't implement multiplayer functionality
+- Had two people playtest it and both tried to click on the 'play again?' text, rather than image buttons.
+Changed the text to be hopefully less confusing but still not sure if it's clear enough.

 ### TODO